 RSI is a term that covers several different causes of wrist pain, but all are exacerbated by certain repetitive movements, whether they’re from sports or from work.
 We look in more detail at the causes and treatments of this wrist injury.

 Symptoms of RSI

 RSI or repetitive strain injury is caused by repetitive movements of the wrist or fingers and is probably more common as a work-related condition than a sports injury.
-Repetitive use of a keyboard, mouse or manual labor such as using a screwdriver can also cause any of the various injuries which come under the umbrella term of repetitive strain injury.
-Injuries or conditions which can be considered repetitive stain injury include:
+Repetitive use of a keyboard, mouse or manual labour, such as using a screwdriver, can also cause any of the various injuries which come under the umbrella term of repetitive strain injury.
+Injuries or conditions which can be considered repetitive strain injuries include:

-- Carpal tunnel syndrome which is a compression of a nerve as it passes through the wrist.
+- Carpal tunnel syndrome is a compression of a nerve as it passes through the wrist.

 Work-related RSI injuries are usually exacerbated by factors such as poor posture, inadequate wrist support or desk set-up or inadequate equipment.
 Sports-related RSI is usually caused by overtraining and/or poor technique.

 Type 1 RSI includes conditions, such as carpal tunnel syndrome, de Quervain’s tenosynovitis, and frozen shoulder.
 These conditions are often a result of overuse, but not always.
 They are also often present with symptoms which are atypical of RSI’s, for example, swelling and inflammation, which are not present in true RSI conditions.